A single-loop proximal-conditional-gradient penalty method: Abstract

 \section{Abstract}

 We consider the problem of minimizing a convex separable objective (as a separable sum of two proper closed convex functions $f$ and $g$) over a linear coupling constraint.
 We assume that $f$ can be decomposed as the sum of a smooth part having H\"older continuous gradient (with exponent $\mu\in (0,1]$) and a nonsmooth part that admits efficient proximal mapping computations, while $g$ can be decomposed as the sum of a smooth part having H\"older continuous gradient (with exponent $\nu\in (0,1]$) and a nonsmooth part that admits efficient linear oracles.
-Motivated by the recent work \cite{yurtsever2018conditional}, we propose a \emph{single-loop} variant of the standard penalty method, which we call a single-loop proximal-conditional-gradient penalty method ($\Alg$), for this problem.
+Motivated by the recent works \cite{argyriou2014hybrid,yurtsever2018conditional}, we propose a \emph{single-loop} variant of the standard penalty method, which we call a single-loop proximal-conditional-gradient penalty method ($\Alg$), for this problem.
 In each iteration of $\Alg$, we successively perform one proximal-gradient step involving $f$ and one conditional-gradient step involving $g$ on the quadratic penalty function, followed by an update of the penalty parameter.
 We present explicit rules for updating the penalty parameter and the stepsize in the conditional-gradient step in each iteration.
 Under a standard constraint qualification and domain boundedness assumption, we show that the objective value deviations (from the optimal value) along the sequence generated decay in the order of $t^{-\min\{\mu,\nu,1/2\}}$ with the associated feasibility violations decaying in the order of $t^{-1/2}$.
 Moreover, if the nonsmooth parts are indicator functions and the extended objective (i.e., the sum of the convex separable objective and the indicator function of the linear constraint) is a Kurdyka-{\L}ojasiewicz function with exponent $\alpha\in [0,1)$, then the distances to the optimal solution set along the sequence generated by $\Alg$ decay asymptotically at a rate of $t^{-(1-\alpha)\min\{\mu,\nu,1/2\}}$.
-Finally, we illustrate numerically the convergence behavior of $\Alg$ on minimizing the $\ell_1$ norm subject to a residual error measured by $\ell_p$ norm, $p \in (1,2]$.
+Finally, we illustrate numerically the behavior of $\Alg$ on solving low rank Hankel matrix completion problems.

 \begin{MSCcodes} 68W40 , 90C25, 90C60, 90C90 \end{MSCcodes}